 A magical thing happens when you structure your organization around your customers.
 They can’t wait to do business with you.
 Instead of churning sales teams through endless rounds of cold calls, you’re developing systems that simplify ordering and fulfillment.
 You’re reducing defects so you can minimize complaints, and you’re developing systems to care for the few customers that need a white glove touch to turn them back into raving fans.

 How 2820 does D2C

 The “magic numbers” two, eight, and twenty in our name hint at the power and strength that emerge from putting just the right particles together at the right time.
-Our team includes professionals with track records in academia, broadcasting, corporate communications, live entertainment production, public relations, and creative copywriting.
+Our team includes professionals with track records in academia, broadcasting, corporate communications, live entertainment production, UX consulting, and creative copywriting.
 We use content strategy as the foundation for promotions and marketing campaigns that build customer loyalty while capturing interest from journalists, investors, and tastemakers.

 If you’re ready to do D2C with us, let’s get to work.